uma-codespace/calculator-app/README.md

 ## Calculator App - Overview

-A responsive calculator application built as part of a Frontend Mentor challenge.
-This project focuses on implementing core calculator logic, clean UI structure, and interactive user experience using modern frontend practices.
+A responsive calculator application focuses on implementing core calculator logic, a clean UI structure and an interactive user experience using ReactJS and modern frontend practices.
+The application leverages React components, state management and event handling to create a dynamic, responsive and maintainable calculator interface.

 ## Features